On this day in economic and business history…

 Before Henry Ford was a legendary industrialist, he was a tinkerer in his backyard workshop, trying to make an experimental technology into something marketable.
 The very first proto-Ford automobile, known as the Quadricycle, was completed and test-driven out of that workshop at 58 Bagley Avenue in Detroit on June 4, 1896.
 Ford was 32 years old.

-Refreshing!
-If you've ever enjoyed a soda -- and who hasn't at some point or another? -- you can thank Joseph Priestley, a clergyman, chemist, philosopher, and all-around Renaissance man for inventing the process that give soda its fizz.
-Priestley's invention is older than you might think.
-He published his research, including directions for making carbonated water, in a paper titled "Impregnating Water with Fixed Air," which was finished on June 4, 1772.
+If you’ve ever enjoyed a soda — and who hasn’t at some point or another? — you can thank Joseph Priestley, a clergyman, chemist, philosopher, and all-around Renaissance man for inventing the process that give soda its fizz.
+Priestley’s invention is older than you might think.
+He published his research, including directions for making carbonated water, in a paper titled “Impregnating Water with Fixed Air,” which was finished on June 4, 1772.

 Dedicated to the Earl of Sandwich (Priestley was a Brit), the paper explained how sulfuric acid would create carbon dioxide gas when dropped onto chalk.
 Priestley had begun his experiments in 1767 when he discovered that fermenting beer could infuse water suspended in bowls above its tanks with refreshing bubbles.